ntrtd/d365-agent/docs/evaluation_strategy.md

 ## 4. Methodology & Tooling

-*   **Test Datasets:** Curated datasets representing diverse inputs, edge cases, and expected outputs for different scenarios and flows will be created and maintained (potentially in `d365-agent-service` for flow tests, or a dedicated `d365-agent-tests` repo).
+*   **Test Datasets:** Curated datasets representing diverse inputs, edge cases, and expected outputs for different scenarios and flows will be created and maintained (potentially in a dedicated `d365-agent-tests` repo or alongside the orchestration logic).
-*   **Azure AI Studio:** Leveraged extensively for prompt engineering, flow development (`d365-agent-service`), and running evaluations (especially for metrics like groundedness, relevance, coherence, fluency using built-in or custom evaluators).
-*   **CI/CD Integration:** Unit tests and potentially integration tests will be integrated into the CI/CD pipelines within their respective repositories (`d365-agent-hub`, `d365-agent-service`, etc.) to ensure code quality and prevent regressions.
+*   **CI/CD Integration:** Unit tests and potentially integration tests will be integrated into the CI/CD pipelines within their respective repositories (`d365-agent-mcpserver-*`, `d365-agent-mcpclient-*`, etc.) to ensure code quality and prevent regressions.
 E2E tests (potentially in `d365-agent-tests`) might run on a schedule or trigger deployments.
-*   **Manual Review:** Regular manual review of agent conversations, flow traces (in AI Studio/App Insights), and evaluation results will be necessary, especially for subjective quality metrics and identifying nuanced failures.
+*   **Manual Review:** Regular manual review of interactions, orchestration traces (e.g., AutoGen logs, App Insights), and evaluation results will be necessary, especially for subjective quality metrics and identifying nuanced failures.
-*   **Telemetry Analysis:** Use Application Insights and potentially the self-learning loop analysis (Phase 4) to identify common failure patterns or areas needing improvement, feeding back into test case creation and development priorities within the relevant repositories.
+*   **Telemetry Analysis:** Use Application Insights and potentially the self-learning loop analysis (Phase 4) to identify common failure patterns or areas needing improvement, feeding back into test case creation and development priorities within the relevant repositories (`d365-agent-mcpserver-*`, `d365-agent-mcpclient-*`).

 ## 5. Evaluation Across Phases

-*   **Phase 1:** Focus on Unit Tests for MCP tools and basic Integration Tests confirming MCP communication and D365 sandbox connectivity.
-Manual E2E via chat.
+*   **Phase 1:** Focus on Unit Tests for MCP Server tools and basic Integration Tests confirming MCP communication and D365 sandbox connectivity (in chosen `d365-agent-mcpserver-*` repo).
+Basic E2E tests using test client.
-*   **Phase 2:** Add Agent Flow evaluations for the MVP scenario using test datasets in AI Studio.
-Implement more comprehensive Integration Tests for the scenario's tools.
+*   **Phase 2:** Add Unit Tests for orchestration logic (in `d365-agent-mcpclient-*` / App Backend).
+Implement more comprehensive Integration Tests for the scenario's MCP tools.
 Start formal E2E scenario testing.
-*   **Phase 3:** Expand Flow evaluations and E2E tests to cover the new business process and multi-instance scenarios.
+*   **Phase 3:** Expand orchestration tests and E2E tests to cover the new business process and multi-instance scenarios.
 Begin basic Performance testing.
 *   **Phase 4:** Implement comprehensive Performance testing.
 Formalize Security testing.
 Establish processes for ongoing evaluation using telemetry and the self-learning loop feedback.
 Conduct user satisfaction surveys during pilot rollout.

 This strategy provides a framework for continuous evaluation, ensuring the agent is built and maintained to a high standard of quality, reliability, and effectiveness.